 This is the oldest church in Cadiz and it was built on the site of a previous Muslim mosque by order of King Alfonso X and was turned into a cathedral in 1263.
 The original building was Gothic-Mudejar style, the external facade is very simple also because many of the elements of the entrance were later used to decorate the New Cathedral.
 Inside it’s definitely more opulent, with the main altar in a local Baroque style in gilded wood designed in 1640 by Alejandro Saavedra.
-The sculptures are by Alonso Martínez in 1658, this is another great place to visit in Cadiz.
+With sculptures by Alonso Martínez in 1658, this is another great place to visit in Cadiz.

 Address of Iglesia de Santa Cruz: Plaza de Fray Félix.

 Visiting hours for Iglesia de Santa Cruz: Mondays 5.30 pm-7.30 pm, Tuesday to Friday 9.45 am-12.45 pm and 5.30 pm-7 pm, Saturdays 9.45 am-12.45 pm, Sundays 10.30 am-12.30 pm and 5.30 pm-6.30 pm.
 Closed on public holidays (open for mass at 11 am).

 Entrance fee of Iglesia de Santa Cruz: Free.

 Museo de las Cortes de Cádiz was opened in 1912 to celebrate the centenary of the Cadiz Constitution.
 It’s set in a building adjacent to the San Felipe Neri Orator, where the members of the Court met to work on the country’s charter.
 Among the objects displayed at this museum, a beautiful model of the city of Cadiz made in 1777 by military engineer Alfonso Jimenéz and requested by Carlos III.

 Address of the Museum of Las Cortes de Cádiz: C/ Santa Inés 9.